pytchlang/pytch-tutorials/splat-the-moles/tutorial.md

 ## Add the mole's holes

 Our next job is to add the mole.
 There are a few different ways we could do this.
-For this tutorial, we'll have a sprite with a costume showing a row of mole-less holes.
+For this tutorial, we'll have one sprite with a costume showing a row of mole-less holes.
 We'll add three more costumes, one with the mole popping out of the left hole, one with the mole popping out of the centre hole, and one with the mole popping out of the right